 Comprehensive Auto Insurance Plan

-The comprehensive plan covers your own car, as well as damages to third party.
+The your own car, as well as damages to third party.
 It is also optimum for people who want to secure the vehicle from unforeseen incidents such as,

 - Natural disasters